gkramya30/L100_series/Behavioral_Design_Patterns/memento-pattern/README.md

-# ​ Mediator Pattern in TypeScript
+#  Memento Pattern in TypeScript

-This repository demonstrates the **Mediator Design Pattern** in TypeScript using a component communication example.
-It shows how a mediator centralizes interactions between objects, promoting loose coupling and clearer communication flows.
+This repository demonstrates the **Memento Design Pattern** in TypeScript using a practical example.
+It shows how to capture and restore an object’s state without violating encapsulation principles.

 ---

-## What is the Mediator Pattern?
+## What is the Memento Pattern?

-The **Mediator Pattern** is a **Behavioral Design Pattern** that encapsulates how a set of objects interact by introducing a mediator object between them.
+The **Memento Pattern** is a **Behavioral Design Pattern** that allows you to externally save and restore an object's internal state without exposing its internal details.
+It involves three core components:

-Instead of communicating directly, objects send messages via the mediator—simplifying and centralizing their interactions.:contentReference[oaicite:0]{index=0}
+- **Originator**: The object whose state needs to be saved and restored.
+- **Memento**: A snapshot of the originator's state at a point in time.
+- **Caretaker**: Manages memento(s), preserving them and restoring the originator when needed.

 ---

 ## How is It Useful in Coding?

-Using the Mediator pattern offers several key benefits:
+Using the Memento pattern provides several key benefits:

-- ✅ **Reduces coupling** between components—objects don’t need to know about each other, only the mediator.:contentReference[oaicite:1]{index=1}
-- ✅ **Centralizes communication logic**, making the system easier to understand and modify.:contentReference[oaicite:2]{index=2}
-- ✅ Promotes **modularity and maintainability**—components can be added or removed without changing others.:contentReference[oaicite:3]{index=3}
-- ✅ Ideal for systems with complex interactions (e.g., chat rooms, GUI management, air traffic control).:contentReference[oaicite:4]{index=4}
+-  **Supports undo and rollback functionality**, enabling users to revert changes.
+-  **Encapsulates object state**, maintaining encapsulation and integrity.
+-  **Decouples state storage from object logic**, promoting clean design separation.
+-  **Supports state versioning and restoration**, useful in editors, games, and transaction systems.

 ---
 ## How to Run